superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 When done, close Observer.
 It leaves you with an open IEx shell that is still connected to the remote cluster.
 You can safely CTRL+C, CTRL+C to exit it.

-At this point you can shutdown your WireGuard connection as well if desired.
+At this point, you can shutdown your WireGuard connection as well, if desired.

 ## Tips and Troubleshooting